 - Slow healing sores or frequent infections

-Who Is Most at Risk for Developing Type 2 Diabetes?
+Who is Most at Risk for Developing Type 2 Diabetes?

-- Those with a family history of diabetes (first-degree relative – parents or siblings with diabetes)
+- Having a family history of diabetes

 Can Diabetes be Prevented?